 An oil company is considering two sites on which to drill, described as follows: Site A: Profit if oil is found: \(\$ 80\) million Loss if no oil is found: \(\$ 10\) million Probability of finding oil: \(0.2\) Site B: Profit if oil is found: \(\$ 120\) million Loss if no oil is found: \(\$ 18\) million Probability of finding oil: \(0.1\) Which site has the larger expected profit?
 By how much?

-In Exercises 15-20, you draw one card from a 52-card deck.
+You draw one card from a 52-card deck.
 Then the card is replaced in the deck, the deck is shuffled, and you draw again.
-Find the probability of drawing a picture card the first time and a heart the second time.
+Find the probability of drawing a red card each time.

 See all solutions